shakfu/py2max/docs/auto-layouts.md

 4. [pyhola](https://github.com/shakfu/pyhola) - a sibling project which provides a pybind11 wrapper for the adaptagrams HOLA graph layout algorithm.

-5. [tsmpy](https://github.com/uknfire/tsmpy) - An orthogonal layout algorithm, using the TSM approach covers some of the experimentation in various methods on how to auto-layout objects in a pymax generated file.
+5. [tsmpy](https://github.com/uknfire/tsmpy) - An orthogonal layout algorithm, using the Topology-Shaped-Metric (TSM) approach covers some of the experimentation in various methods on how to auto-layout objects in a pymax generated file.

+6. [OrthogonalDrawing](https://github.com/hasii2011/OrthogonalDrawing) -- a fork of tsmpy using a variant of Topology-Shaped-Metric (TSM)

 ## Default Layouts